lionheart/SuperLayout/README.md

 SuperLayout
 ===========

-SuperLayout is a library that adds a few custom operators to Swift that makes using the new NSLayoutAnchor API in iOS 9 much less verbose and a pleasure to use.
-It doesn't override already-defined methods in `Equatable` (such as `==` and `>=`), like other frameworks do, and defines ones that are logical and easily understandable to anyone who might be inheriting your codebase or joining your team.
+SuperLayout is a library that adds a few custom operators to Swift that makes using the amazing (and...perhaps verbose :) ) NSLayoutAnchor API introduced in iOS 9 a breeze.
+Unlike other libraries, it doesn't override already-defined methods in `Equatable` (such as `==` and `>=`), and defines ones that are logical and easily understandable to anyone who might be inheriting your codebase or joining your team.

 The `equalTo` operator is just a `~`, and the greater than or equal to and less than or equal to operators are just `Option` + `<` and `Option` + `>`, respectively.

-In short, turn this:
+In short, SuperLayout turns this:

 <img src='old1.png' width='589px' />